Agricultural mapping (In Progress)

 • Identifying the best areas for agricultural production within Northumberland County

-• Preserving our local agricultural land base for food production to meet the province's long-term needs by aligning our local mapping with the Provincial Growth Plan and Agricultural Land Base for the Greater Golden Horseshoe
+• Preserving our local agricultural land base for food production to meet the province's long-term needs by aligning our local mapping with provincial policies

 • Introducing/updating land use policies to ensure agricultural uses can continue, now and into the future